pfrazee/pauls-electron-rpc/README.md

 Readable streams in the clientside are given a `.close()` method.
 All serverside streams MUST implement `.close()` or `.destroy()`, either of which will be called.

+## Eval Requirement

+For custom errors to output nicely in devtools, I had to use eval.
+If anybody has a better idea, please file an issue or PR.